Lightstreamer/Lightstreamer-example-HelloWorld-adapter-dotnet/README.md

 * Create a new C# project (we used Microsoft's [Visual C# Express Edition](http://www.microsoft.com/express/)): from the "New Project..." wizard, choose the "Console Application" template, and use "adapter_csharp" as project name.
 * From the "Solution Explorer", delete the default `Program.cs`.
-* Get the Lightstreamer .NET Adapter Server library `DotNetAdapter_N2.dll` from the `DOCS-SDKs/sdk_adapter_dotnet/lib` folder of the [latest Lightstreamer distribution](http://download.lightstreamer.com/#current), and copy it into the `lib` directory.
+* Get the Lightstreamer .NET Adapter Server library `DotNetAdapter.dll` from the `DOCS-SDKs/sdk_adapter_dotnet/lib` folder of the [latest Lightstreamer distribution](http://download.lightstreamer.com/#current), and copy it into the `lib` directory.
 * Get the Log4net library `log4net.dll` file from the `DOCS-SDKs/sdk_adapter_dotnet/bin` folder of the [latest Lightstreamer distribution](http://download.lightstreamer.com/#current), and copy them into the `lib` directory.
-* Add a reference to the Lightstreamer .NET library and the Log4net library : go to the "Browse" tab of the "Add Reference" dialog and point to the `DotNetAdapter_N2.dll` and the `log4net.dll` files in the `lib` folder.
+* Add a reference to the Lightstreamer .NET library and the Log4net library : go to the "Browse" tab of the "Add Reference" dialog and point to the `DotNetAdapter.dll` and the `log4net.dll` files in the `lib` folder.
 * Add the `DataAdapterLauncher.cs` and the `HelloWorld.cs` files from the "Add -> Existing Item" dialog.
 * Build the `adapter_csharp.exe` file: from the Build menu, choose "Build Solution".